goodalexander/goodalexander.github.io/_posts/2023-08-05-asylum-sidepots.md

 But there’s a problem.
 Your predictive powers in the insane asylum don’t make you more rational.
 They’re a contrived game.
 And you get paid in the currency of the asylum.
 By attributing meaning to this game you are just as mad as the inmate.
 And by enabling you to play this game, the guard is simply constructing order in a mad world - solving his own boredom.

 If you play this game every day, and get a lot of Looney Tokens, can you even spend them in the real world?

-This was when I hit my next insight.
+When I saw that the gambler living in the asylum, the guard and the inmate were all locked up together - I understood something new and fundamental.
 The markets themselves are control mechanisms.
 They exist to lend credibility, and liquidity to a mad set of affairs.
 This mad set of affairs, specifically, is a society pretending to be a democracy run by special interests.
 Pretending to be wealthy when in fact, all the money is debt.

-By participating in markets, you simply dance inside the asylum and keep yourself there.
+By playing the sidepot on the insane man's chatter, you simply dance inside the asylum - profiteering off the guard's boredom.
+There is no meaning in this.
 You don’t gain any special wisdom predicting the insane man’s croaks.
-Your thoughts are more ordered, your powers of reasoning - superior.

-You are trapped as he is.
-Free, perhaps to leave, but functionally mad.
+You are trapped as the inmate is.
+As is the guard, though he believes he is guarding the inmate.
+You and the guard - posessing some rationality - are perhaps "free" to leave, but functionally mad due to the force of habit.

 ## Escaping the Asylum